Be the person who makes the call to help someone or to find help for someone in need or at risk.

 What is Bystander Intervention?

-Research has found that people tend to struggle with whether helping out is their responsibility and one of the major obstacles to intervention is something called diffusion of responsibility--which means that if several people are present, an individual is much less likely to step up and help out because he/she believes someone else will.
+Research has found that people tend to struggle with whether helping out is their responsibility and one of the major obstacles to intervention is something called diffusion of responsibility--which means that if several people are present, an individual is much less likely to step up and help out because they believe someone else will.
 Other major reasons that bystanders fail to intervene are that the situation is too ambiguous, that the bystander is worried about misjudging the situation and thus will be embarrassed by intervening, or that the bystander believes the victim is in some way responsible for the the situation and is thus getting what they deserve.

 Bystander Intervention programs offered at Carroll College teach people to overcome their resistance to checking in and helping out.
 These programs have been found to be very helpful on college campuses to thwart sexual assault, abusive alcohol consumption, vandalism, and concerns about issues such as suicide, depression and eating disorders.

 Have you ever stopped a friend from going home with someone when your friend was too inebriated?
 Have you ever called 911 for an ambulance for a friend who was very drunk and should not be left alone?
 These are examples of being a bystander who makes the important decision to stop violence and/or potential injury or death when they see something, hear something or know something.
-Be the person who makes the call to help someone or to find help for someone in need or at risk.

 Be an Active Bystander at Carroll College!

 How can you make a difference at Carroll College?

 - Believe someone who tells you they have been sexually assaulted, are in an abusive relationship, or are experiencing stalking.

 - Be respectful of yourself and others.
 Be sure that any act of intimacy is okay with your partner and check in every time you initiate greater intimacy.